keycloak/keycloak-community/design/multi-factor-admin-and-step-up.md

 -----------------------------
 ```

-With `ID` the primary key of the credential, `authenticator_category` a string
-set during the creation that must reference an existing authenticator category,
+With `ID` the primary key of the credential, `user_ID` is the foreign key linking the credential to a user,`credential_type` a string set during the creation that must reference an existing credential type,
 `user_label` being the editable name of the credential by the user (a varchar(N)),
 `secret_data` containing a static json with the information that cannot be transmitted
-outside of Keycloak (and potentially crypted for security reasons) and the `credential_data`
-containing a json with the static information of the credential that can be shared in the
-admin console or via the REST API.
-It is up to the code linked with an authentication
-execution to be able to interpret the `secret_data` and `credential_data` correctly.
+outside of Keycloak and the `credential_data` containing a json with the static information of the credential that can be shared in the admin console or via the REST API.
+It is up to the code linked with an authentication execution to be able to interpret the `secret_data` and `credential_data` correctly.

 ## Design proposal for [KEYCLOAK-847](https://issues.jboss.org/browse/KEYCLOAK-847)